 Jitter is the consistency of latency (ping) on the network.
 This metric measures the variation in ping times.
 Lower numbers are better, indicating a consistent network connection.
 Jitter is an important factor in overall the reliability of your internet service.

-By mimicking your internet activity, a speed test measures the speed and quality of your connection between your device and a server.
+An internet speed test mimics your internet activity and measures the speed and quality of your connection between your device and a server.

 After your computer sends a “ping” or a request to the server, it begins requesting data.
 Using Transmission Control Protocol (TCP), the test measures your connection with the same method used to share your files and send your messages.
 This protocol transmits information between the server and the end user in a secure, reliable way.

 To measure download speeds, the device creates several connections to the server and requests a data transmission.
-The device then maximizes the network usage by calculating how long the initial transfer took, adjusting the size of data requested, and opening more connections.
+The device then maximizes network usage by calculating the initial transfer time, adjusting the size of the data requested, and opening more connections.